Jakob-Bach/Alternative-Feature-Selection/README.md

 to download and pre-process the input data for the experiments (prediction datasets from PMLB).

+:warning: Since February 2025, this script has not been working anymore (see [this issue](https://github.com/Jakob-Bach/Alternative-Feature-Selection/issues/1) for details).
+Instead, obtain the script's output folder `datasets/` from the experimental data (for the paper version of your choice) [linked above](#publications).

 Next, start the experimental pipeline with

 ```bash